OpenBB-finance/OpenBB/website/content/sdk/reference/econometrics/root.md

 ---
 title: root
-description: Detailed explanation of OpenBB's econometrics Python library focusing on the functionality of unit root tests including ADF and KPSS tests.
+description: "Detailed explanation of OpenBB's econometrics Python library focusing" on the functionality of unit root tests including ADF and KPSS tests.
 The page features instructions on how to conduct these tests with Python, making it beneficial for data analysts and those interested in data series analysis.